ezeikel/redact-that/README.md

 # RedactThat

-A Next.js application that automatically detects and redacts personally identifiable information (PII) from images using Google Vision API for OCR and OpenAI GPT-4o for PII detection.
+A monorepo containing a Next.js application that automatically detects and redacts personally identifiable information (PII) from images using Google Vision API for OCR and OpenAI GPT-4o for PII detection.

 ## Features